 Compare Magical Abortion.

 - Spider-Man: The infamous One More Day storyline erased Peter and Mary Jane's marriage from existence through a literal Deal with the Devil to save Aunt May's life.
 In the new revised timeline, they only lived together for several years, but never tied the knot.
-In spite of their eventual reconciliation, One More Day remains one of the most reviled comics in the mythos for this change.
+In spite of their eventual reconciliation in The Amazing Spider-Man (2018), One More Day remains one of the most reviled comics in the mythos for this change.

-- Superman and Lois Lane had their marriage wiped from continuity after the Flashpoint event and subsequent rise of the New 52.
-However, after the reboot failed, their marriage and most of their post-Crisis romantic history was restored to continuity, with a bouncing baby boy to boot.
+- Superman: Superman and Lois Lane had their marriage wiped from continuity after the Flashpoint event and subsequent rise of the New 52.
+However, after the reboot failed, their marriage and most of their post-crisis romantic history were restored to continuity, with a bouncing baby boy to boot.

 - Corpse Bride has a sort of magical annulment: Victor's Accidental Marriage to Emily the Revenant Zombie is deemed invalid because "The vows are binding only until death do you part, and death has already parted you."
 They plan for him to repeat his vows and join her in death, but she releases him from his vow instead.